John Bruce and Paweł Wojtasik

-Paweł Wojtasik is a filmmaker and video artist born in Łódź, Poland and currently residing in Brooklyn, NY.
-Paweł lived in Tunisia before immigrating to the U.S in 1972.
-He received an MFA from Yale University in 1996.
-From 1998 until 2000 Paweł was a resident at Dai Bosatsu Zendo Buddhist monastery.
-His films and video installations are poetic reflections on our environment and culture.
-In 2012, he was awarded a Fulbright fellowship to make a film on the theme of labor in India, and was named a 2012 New York Foundation for the Arts (NYFA) fellow in Video/Film.
+Paweł Wojtasik is a filmmaker and video artist born in Łódź, Poland and currently living in Brooklyn, NY.
+Wojtasik received an MFA from Yale University in 1996.
+From 1998 until 2000 he was a resident at Dai Bosatsu Zendo Buddhist monastery in New York State.
+His 2009 video installation Below Sea Level debuted at MASS MOCA before travelling to the Prospect New Orleans Biennial in 2011.
 Pawel’s film Pigs (2010) won the grand prize at the 2011 Hong Kong International Film Festival, and was shown in the Berlin and New York Film Festivals.
-His recent large-scale video installation Single Stream (a collaboration with Toby Lee and Ernst Karel) was exhibited at the Museum of the Moving Image in New York.
-The cinema version of Single Stream was shown in the 2014 Whitney Biennial and at Ann Arbor Film Festival.
-Paweł Wojtasik’s work is represented by Video Data Bank.
+In 2012, he was awarded a Fulbright fellowship and was named a New York Foundation for the Arts (NYFA) fellow in Video/Film.
+His work Single Stream (a collaboration with Toby Lee and Ernst Karel) was exhibited at the Museum of the Moving Image in New York; the 2014 Whitney Biennial; and the Ann Arbor and Locarno Film Festivals.
+Wojtasik’s work has been exhibited at MOMA / PS1, New York; the Reina Sofia Museum, Madrid; the Wadsworth Atheneum, Hartford; Martos Gallery, New York; and Michael Thibault Gallery, Los Angeles.
+Wojtasik is represented by Video Data Bank.